jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ---

 ### Version 0.2.0 (Beta-4) - TBA
-- New Feature: Renamed from 'scalephant' to 'BBoxDB'
+- New Feature: Renamed project from 'scalephant' to 'BBoxDB'
 - New Feature: Introduced the new $BBOXDB_HOME environment variable
 - Improvement: Unified tuple store aquire code
 - Improvement: Introduced the local selftest
 - Improvement: Added CLI parameter to the SSTableExaminer
-- Improvement: The documentation is now pushed to 'GitHub pages'
+- Improvement: The documentation is now pushed on 'GitHub pages'
 - Improvement: Rewrote the KD-Tree zookeeper integration code
-- Improvement: Improved handling of deleted nodes in zookeeper
+- Improvement: Improved handling of deleted distribution groups
-- Improvement: Node configuration is now done via files (not via environment variables)
+- Improvement: Node configuration is now performed via files (not via environment variables)
-- Improvement: Ensure that only one node splits a distribution region (new state ACTIVE_FULL)
+- Improvement: Ensure that only one node splits a distribution region at the same time (new state ACTIVE_FULL)
 - Bugfix: Init table splitter only in distributed mode
 - Bugfix: In a major compact, not all tables were processed
 - Bugfix: After distribution group delete / create the DistributionGroupCache can become inconsistent